 The Clark family were also particularly generous in their financial support.

 In all the new buildings were to cost some £73,000, providing 150 beds and ten rooms for private patients.

 The plan of the infirmary is of particular interest from its incorporation of circular wards in a three storey block to the north.

 Another distinctive feature was the ward pavilions to the south which terminated in semi circular open verandas or balconies.

 The first part of the new complex to be built was the nurses’ home, which had been funded entirely by Peter Coats.
 Occupying the north-west corner of the site, it was formally opened in July 1896.
 It was ‘sumptuously furnished’ and provided accommodation for about 40 nurses.

-In 1948 it joined the National Health Service under the Paisley & District Hospitals Board of Management and in 1974 was transferred to the Renfrew District of Argyll & Clyde Health Board.
+In 1948 it joined the National Health Service under the Paisley & District Hospitals Board of Management for and in 1974 was transferred to the Renfrew District of Argyll & Clyde Health Board.

 The Infirmary closed in 1987, after which part of the main range was used as a care home the rest was converted into flats in about 1995.
 The former nurses’ home was converted into flats in 2005-6.

 The Royal Alexander Hospital (RAH)